 When I was 20 years old, my plans for my life, career, family, and future fell apart.
-One day I was an active sophomore in college, the next I was quadriplegic in the Intensive Care Unit, having suffered a massive brainstem stroke.
+I was an active sophomore in college, then suddenly I was quadriplegic in the Intensive Care Unit, having suffered a massive brainstem stroke.
 I could not speak, swallow, or blink.
 Because I could hear, I listened as doctors warned my family that I had as little as 48 hours to live.
 There was nothing for us to do but pray.
 My faith sustained me in ways I can hardly explain, and a year later I walked back onto my college campus on my own two feet.

-All of my communication -- books, posts, keynotes, and trainings -- centers on practicing hope and endurance.
+All of my communication — books, posts, keynotes, and trainings — centers on practicing hope and endurance.
 I have learned that even when a situation seems impossible, it is never too late.
 But in order for someone to keep going, they need a steady supply of encouragement.
-That is why this blog offers just that:
+That is why this blog offers just that.